-The limited food menu changes frequently but often features items like salads, tacos, lamb lollipops, and shrimp & grits.
+The food menu changes frequently but often features items like salads, tacos, and shrimp & grits.
 There is also a selection of shareable plates like spinach and artichoke dip and chicken pot stickers.
 Just a block off Main Street, Chase’s Place is a great spot for a fun night out and one of our newer favorites in town.

 Vaudeville is a unique space that combines a bistro with a boutique and gallery.
 Often appearing on lists of best places to eat in Texas, it combines French flair with elements of Southern comfort food.